vncg/react-admin/docs/CustomApp.md

 title: "Including the Admin in Another App"
 ---

-# Including React-Admin In Another Redux Application
+# Including vn-kooch-react-admin In Another Redux Application

-The `<Admin>` tag is a great shortcut got be up and running with react-admin in minutes.
+The `<Admin>` tag is a great shortcut got be up and running with vn-kooch-react-admin in minutes.
 However, in many cases, you will want to embed the admin in another application, or customize the admin redux store deeply.

 **Tip**: Before going for the Custom App route, explore all the options of [the `<Admin>` component](./Admin.md).
 They allow you to add custom routes, custom reducers, custom sagas, and customize the layout.

 Fortunately, the `<Admin>` component detects when it's used inside an existing Redux `<Provider>`, and skips its own store initialization.
-That means that react-admin will work out of the box inside another redux application - provided, of course, the store is compatible.
+That means that vn-kooch-react-admin will work out of the box inside another redux application - provided, of course, the store is compatible.

 Beware that you need to know about [redux](http://redux.js.org/), [react-router](https://github.com/reactjs/react-router), and [redux-saga](https://github.com/yelouafi/redux-saga) to go further.

-React-admin requires that the redux state contains at least 4 reducers: `admin`, `i18n`, `form`, and `router`.
+vn-kooch-react-admin requires that the redux state contains at least 4 reducers: `admin`, `i18n`, `form`, and `router`.
 You can add more, or replace some of them with your own, but you can't remove or rename them.
-As it relies on redux-form, react-router, and redux-saga, react-admin also expects the store to use their middlewares.
+As it relies on redux-form, react-router, and redux-saga, vn-kooch-react-admin also expects the store to use their middlewares.

-Here is the default store creation for react-admin:
+Here is the default store creation for vn-kooch-react-admin:

 ```js
 // in src/createAdminStore.js